-- Low risk does not mean "no risk;" it means less chance of harm or danger. - The only low-risk choice for drugs used for non-medical purposes is abstinence. - A "standard drink" means one 12 oz. beer (5%), or one 5 oz. glass of wine (12%) or one 1 1/2 oz. serving of liquor (80 proof). - Risk for health problems begins at three standard drinks per day. - Risk for impairment problems begins at more than one standard drink in an hour. - For medications, follow the label, use as prescribed, and consult with a physician. - The only low-risk recovery guideline for people who have already reached their trigger point is 0.
+- Low risk does not mean "safe" or "acceptable"; it means little likelihood of harm. - The only low-risk choice for drugs used for non-medical purposes is abstinence. - A "standard drink" means one 12 oz. beer (5%), or one 5 oz. glass of wine (12%) or one 1 1/2 oz. serving of liquor (80 proof). - Risk for dying younger begins at three standard drinks per day. - Risk for impairment problems begins at more than one standard drink in an hour. - For medications, follow the label, use as prescribed, and consult with a physician. - The only low-risk recovery guideline for people who have already reached their trigger point is 0.